UpstreamAB/UpstreamPowerPack/ITGlue/README.md

-Placeholder for API and deployment Powerhell scripts to be used with IT Glue.
+Placeholder for IT Glue related content.